yash412/bmi_calculator/README.md

-# bmi_calculator
+# BMI-Calculator
 <<<<<<< HEAD

-A new Flutter project.
+A Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a starting point of application.

 A few resources to get you started if this is your first Flutter project: